 Avoid the Extremes When Choosing Paying Off Debt or Investing

 Perhaps the best advice I can give is to avoid extreme positions.
-95% of the time there is no right answer, but 5% of the time there is.
-If you're giving up an employer match in order to pay off debt, you're making a mistake, basically leaving part of your salary on the table.
-If you're carrying 30% credit card debt in hopes that your investments will outperform it, you're making a mistake.
-But for just about everything else in between, I can come up with a situation where it might make sense to invest, but where it could also make sense to pay off debt, no matter what kind of debt that might be.
+Most of the time, there is no right answer, but maybe 5% of the time, there is.
+If you're giving up an employer match to pay off debt, you're making a mistake and basically leaving part of your salary on the table.
+If you're carrying credit card debt with a 30% interest rate in hopes that your investments will outperform it, you're making a mistake.
+But for just about everything else in between, I can come up with a situation where it might make sense to invest but where it could also make sense to pay off debt—no matter what kind of debt that might be.

 Paying Off Debt and Investing Are Both Good Things

 Here's the other thing to keep in mind.
 Paying off debt is a good thing to do.
 It builds your net worth.
 Investing is also a good thing to do.
 In general, it also builds your net worth.
 They're both good things to do.
 At its worst, one is a little more right than the other.
 If you can't tell which one is better for you, it probably doesn't matter much.
 If you're really paralyzed from doing either of them, just split the difference and put half of your extra money toward debt and half toward your investments.